Article IV – Procedures For Behavioral Misconduct

-- A total of five members of the College community to be selected from the Student Conduct Board pool, the faculty, and the staff.
+- A total of three members of the College community to be selected from the Student Conduct Board pool, the faculty, and the staff.
 One member of the College Conduct Board will take on the role of chairperson.

 - Advisor to the College Conduct Board (ex officio) selected from trained College professional staff.

 - Each member shall miss no more than one College Conduct Board hearing without reasonable cause (as determined by the student conduct officer) and must attend orientation and training sessions or be released from service.

 - Each member is expected to uphold the rule of confidentiality, as defined by the student conduct officer, or be released from service.